Surrounded by beautiful countryside, exciting culture and incredible nightlife, Munich has something for everyone.

 We bet you’re ecstatic about your trip to Munich (especially if you’re heading to Oktoberfest!) and there’s no reason why your holiday can’t start on this side of the water.
 With an excellent array of eateries, shops and special facilities, Birmingham Airport will start your trip to Munich on a high.

 It’s easy to forget essentials in the buzz of packing for your trip.
 Don’t worry, we have plenty of shops to cater for your forgotten items.
-Head to Boots for last-minute toiletries and health and beauty products, while our ICE – Currency Exchange is available before and after security for Euros.
+Head to Boots for last-minute toiletries and health and beauty products

 Feeling peckish?
 We have numerous food and drink options to cater for every palette.
-Head to Joe and the Juice for splendid nutritious smoothies, juices and sandwiches for a vitamin kick.
+Grab a snack from Pret a Manger.
 If you’d prefer a sit-down meal, then Factory Bar and Kitchen has a range of burgers, sharing platters and a breakfast menu to provide that early morning boost.
-Take a moment to unwind at All Bar One.
-Offering an extensive wine and cocktail menu as well as food, it’s the perfect place for an Instagram-worthy airport snap.
-You can even indulge in a cocktail making masterclass!

-With three airport lounges, there’s plenty of options should you prefer to relax in style before your trip.
+With five airport lounges, there’s plenty of options should you prefer to relax in style before your trip.
 Every lounge includes complimentary food, drinks and Wi-Fi, as well as great runway views.

 Birmingham Airport is extremely accessible from all ends of the country.
 Public transport can take you directly to the airport, via coaches, buses or trains to Birmingham International Airport train station.
-Our frequent and free Sky Rail is here to transport you from the station to the terminal in just two minutes.
+Our frequent and free Air-Rail link can transport you from the station to the terminal in just two minutes.

 For those driving, there is a choice of seven carparks which are all easily accessible from the terminal - by foot or the free courtesy shuttle bus.
 If you book a parking space online in advance, you can save up to 50%.
 Taxis can also drop you right outside the airport.